saidvandeklundert/sonic_os_guide/components.md

 ## monitoring related SONiC components

 `monit`: utility for monitoring services on a Unix system.
 Documented in the [Monit section](#monit).
 `systemd`: system and service manager for Linux.
-In SONiC OS, systemd is used to manage the boot sequence of, amongst others, containers.
+In SONiC OS, systemd is used to manage the boot sequence of, amongst others, containers. , see [systemd](systemd.md) for more details.
 `supervisord`: a process control system.
 `pmon`: platform monitor, Docker container maintained as part of SONiC.
 Primarily monitoring and logging sensor readings from hardware using custom scripts.